 The brightness of paper is a measurement of how much light it reflects.
 Generally, paper reflects between 60% and 90% of light.
-Brightness has a major affect on readability – the higher the level of brightness, the hardest it is to read the document (bright paper also contributes to eye strain).
+Brightness has a major affect on readability – the higher the level of brightness, the harder it is to read the document (bright paper also contributes to eye strain).
 On the other hand, low brightness can make the document look blurry.

 Choose from either coated or uncoated paper; make this decision carefully, since the coating is what will affect the feel of the product.
 Coated products can have coating on either one or both sides; options include gloss, silk, matte and semi-matte.
 If you’re printing artwork or photos, any coating is fine with the exception of matte.

 When deciding on the paper, below are a few questions you may want to ask yourself: